gpenessot/baribal/README.md

 # baribal
-A Python package extending pandas with R-inspired helper functions for simpler exploratory data analysis and data wrangling.
+A Python package extending pandas with helper functions for simpler exploratory data analysis and data wrangling.